clifford2/mailcatcher/README.md

 #### Docker Compose

-A sample [`samples/docker-compose.yml`](samples/docker-compose.yml) file is provided.
+A sample [`docker-compose.yml`](samples/docker-compose.yml) file is provided.
 You can use it by running:

 ```sh
 docker compose up -d
 ```

-This can easily be added to an existing `docker-compose.yml` file to add an email service to existing applications.
+This can easily be incorporated into an existing `docker-compose.yml` file to add an email service to existing applications.

 #### Kubernetes